"If one had but a single glance to give the world, one should gaze on Istanbul." Alphonse de Lamartine

 For a taste of Istanbul in South Africa, go to Nizamiye.

-Find accommodation in Istanbul here.
+Find the best accommodation in Istanbul here.
 If you are a first-time tourist, the Sultanahmet area is highly recommended, as this is where most of the historical attractions are located.

 Book your activities here